e-CLOSE/Toolbox/Tools/SimpleMind.md

 - Store all your information in one beautiful Mind Map.
 - Share your ideas, for example as a .pdf.

+Free Edition is available for iPad & iPhone and Android.

 ## Additional details